-The DU103 Using Student Growth Percentiles course (both in-person and online) are available through the Help & Support tab in NJ SMART.
+The DU 102 Using Student Growth Percentiles course is available through the Resources & Trainings Page in NJ SMART.

-Additional resources, including a short video about the Growth Model are available at www.state.nj.us/education/njsmart/performance/ (shown at right).
+Additional resources, including a short video about the Growth Model are available at the NJDOE Student Growth web page (as shown below).